rosisneupane/rosisneupane.github.io/content/about.md

 slug = "about"
 +++

-Hi, I an Rosis.
-I am a undergraduate student of computer engineering at the [Institue of Engineering, ](https://ioe.edu.np)[Paschimanchal Campus](https://www.ioepas.edu.np/).
-I have always been a keen observer of science and technology.

-Since past few  years, I haven been focusing my self on learning and acquiring skills as a ML Developer.
-Besides I have an enthusiasm and an expertise on Android/Web Development with application of Machine Learning.

-I am interested in Image Processing, Natural Language Processing, and Generative Modeling.
-My ongoing final year dissertation is about Nepali Language Modeling.
+Hi, I an Rosis. .
+I have always been a keen observer of science and technology.I am an undergraduate student pursuing Bachelor’s degree in Computer Engineering [Institue of Engineering, ](https://ioe.edu.np)[Paschimanchal Campus](https://www.ioepas.edu.np/).So far throughout my student years I’ve learned programming languages included in the course as well as other languages that I have deep interest on and are on demand on market.
+In early years I started with C programming language and currently focusing on Python.
+I specialize on python framework Django for back-end development.
+I am responsible for creating and developing the back end for websites of my client.
+In addition to excellent back-end programming and creativity I also have extensive knowledge in Bootstrap.
+Further I’ve learned other python frameworks for Machine Learning like NumPy, Pandas.
+For my final year project along with my teammates I’m working on developing a mobile app called “Plant Fix” which allows farmers to identify the disease on rice plant by capturing its leaf image.
+For my 3rd year minor project, along with my teammates, I did a project called “My Health” which allows users to identify the disease along with appropriate doctor for the treatment based on the symptoms they are facing.
+Working in IT requires both technical knowledge and ability to efficiently communicate with people.
+I am a quick learner and even better at understanding and adapting to critical situations.
+I have been able to build interpersonal and analytical skills which I am confident will be extremely useful in my line of work.